 Photo coming . . .

 Kelly’s introduction to Grief’s Journey was over a decade ago.
 She felt a deep personal connection to the mission based on her own experience with death and grief.
 Kelly has stayed involved in several ways throughout the years: volunteer, Ambassador, fundraiser, committee member and support group member.
 The majority of Kelly’s career has been in outside sales and marketing, and she recently spent the past 18 months leading a sales team.
-Joining Grief’s Journey in this role is a true calling for Kelly and fulfills her personal mission to help others along their path to hope and healing.
+Joining Grief’s Journey in this role in 2017 is a true calling for Kelly and fulfills her personal mission to help others along their path to hope and healing.
 She is ecstatic to be able to shine a light in the darkness.